 What You’ll Need

-*Cigar Box – this one’s a bit of a no brainer.
-The construction and size of a cigar box depends on the brand but ultimately the materials and dimensions don’t really matter – a laminated high density cardboard box will function as well as a hinged wooden box.
-Cigar boxes can be found in most high end tobacconists or on eBay.
+*Cigar Box – this one’s a bit of a no-brainer.
+The construction and size of a cigar box depend on the brand but ultimately the materials and dimensions don’t really matter – a laminated high-density cardboard box will function as well as a hinged wooden box.
+Cigar boxes can be found in most high-end tobacconists or on eBay.

-*100cm of hard wood – the width and thickness of the neck depends on how the guitar is to be played.
-The CBG in this build is for playing like a lap steel so the neck is both quite wide and thick (2.5cm x 5cm) but for more traditional fingering you’ll probably want something closer to 2cm x 4cm.
-This build was made with Jarrah – it’s a beautiful hard wood but it’s extremely difficult to work with hand tools, so choose your wood with your equipment in mind.
+*100cm of hardwood – the width and thickness of the neck depending on how the guitar is to be played.
+The CBG in this build is for playing like lap steel so the neck is both quite wide and thick (2.5cm x 5cm) but for more traditional fingering you’ll probably want something closer to 2cm x 4cm.
+This build was made with Jarrah – it’s a beautiful hardwood but it’s extremely difficult to work with hand tools, so choose your wood with your equipment in mind.